 Here are three ways to focus on professional development:

-Continuing education courses offer valuable insights and updates on industry trends, regulations, and best practices.
+Continuing education courses offer valuable insights into industry trends, regulations, and best practices.
 By enrolling in these courses, real estate agents can stay informed.
 As well as acquiring new knowledge that can be applied in their day-to-day work.

 Explore courses offered by reputable real estate organizations, such as the National Association of Realtors (NAR), to ensure you’re learning from trusted sources.
-You will be staying up-to-date with the latest industry developments.
-Furthermore, you’ll want to be sure you know the code of ethics as well.
+You will stay up to date with the latest industry developments.
+Furthermore, you’ll want to be sure you understand the code of ethics.

 Real estate conferences provide excellent networking opportunities and a chance to learn from industry leaders.
 By attending these events, you can gain valuable insights, discover innovative strategies, and connect with other professionals in the field.